phryszlo/scrabble/README.md

 - Don't try getting away with any of that playing just one tile business.
 You know it's a different algorithm don't you?
 If I can't immediately determine if you are in a row or a column, then I need a whole other function, my friend, and I just don't have the time.
 So just play two, you baby.

+- Think there should be a pass option?
+Or an exchange tiles option?
+Just because it says so in the rules, you say?
+Quit whining and play with what you've got.
+I got deadlines here!